IMI Kolkata: International collaborations and partnerships

 In 2011, in order to facilitate joint research in retail and other areas, IMI entered into an agreement with the Oxford Institute of Retail Management (OXIRM).
 The basic objective of the research programme was to influence public policy decision makers on retail development issues and retail practitioners through data-driven retail and consumer-related research outputs among others.

-Subsequently, the Institute signed a Memorandum of Understanding (MoU) with various eminent institutes/universities on the global front.
-The agreements are aimed at mutual support, confluence of ideas, knowledge sharing, joint research and consultancy as well as scholarly exchanges that encompass faculty and student exchange programmes.
+The Institute signed a Memorandum of Understanding (MoU) with various eminent institutes/universities on the global front.
 The collaborating partners include: